igoramadas/expresser/README.md

 these settings, please create a `settings.json` file on the root of your app folder with the specific keys and values.
 Detailed instructions are available on the top / header of the `settings.coffee` file.

+You can also change settings directly on runtime, via the `settings` property of Expresser, for example:

+    require("expresser").settings.General.appTitle = "My App".

 ## Modules

 Below you'll find important information about each of Expresser modules.
 Detailed documentation is extracted from the source code and available under the `/docs/` folder.

 ### App
 *   Pre-configured Express server ready to run on most PaaS providers.